 The WKU Biology department offers the Master of Science in Biology degree.
 Training in Biology provides many opportunities in teaching, research, and public service and provides excellent preparation for many other areas of basic and applied sciences.
-In additional to the traditional MS in Biology Degree, we also recently started an online Non-thesis MS in Biology designed for in-service teachers.
+Our graduate program offers students the option of a traditional thesis MS in Biology, and also a non-thesis option that incorporates distance-learning that is designed primarily for career-oriented students who are located off campus.

 download Adobe Acrobat Reader.